-Recruitment Efforts: During Fall 2017, the department added 8 new majors (7 CMJS and 1 SOCI).
+Recruitment Efforts: During Fall 2017, the department added 8 new majors (7 CRIM and 1 SOCI).
 During the spring we received numerous new majors and anticipate more through the summer during orientation.
 Prior to orientation our new majors grew to 81 (58 new and 23 transfer).

 Retention Efforts.
 Importantly, under Lori Holyfield's leadership, we have continued our robust retention efforts.
 In addition to our monthly "Pizza with a Prof," the undergraduate director contacted the at-risk students via email and met with approximately 30 students to discuss strategies for success.
 Regular emails to all majors included a variety of informational subjects, such as tutoring services, deadlines, and invitations for face to face meetings.
-Currently, we have only 7 at-risk established majors.
-This is the lowest cohort of at-risk since record keeping.
+However, while the 6° year graduate for SOCI Majors stay at the UA average, our six-year retention rate for CMJSBA is considerably below the UA rate.